RamezIssac/django-slick-reporting/docs/source/concept.rst

 Structure
 ==========

-If you haven't, please check https://django-slick-reporting.com for a quick walk-though with live code examples..
+If you haven't yet, please check https://django-slick-reporting.com for a quick walk-though with live code examples..

 And now, Let's explore the main components of Django Slick Reporting and what setting you can set on project level.